YOKO ONO – Live at Brooklyn Academy of Music, NYC

 By Madeline Bocaro

-In the 1970s/1980s Yoko Ono received a lot of hate mail.
-However, there were several love letters from me – a 13 year old kid – gushing with admiration, and in complete sympathy with every scream she’d ever screamed.
+In the 1960-1980s Yoko Ono received a lot of hate mail.
+However, there were several love letters from me – a young kid – gushing with admiration, and in complete sympathy with every scream she’d ever screamed.
 Yoko answered all of my letters, thanking me for the encouragement through those dark days.

 At last the day has come when Yoko Ono is appreciated for her art, music and work toward world peace.
 At last, after 50 years, I am now proud to be living on a planet with people who understand that she is special.
 Nobody believed John Lennon.
 It took time, and a younger, purer generation with not much space between their heads and the sky.
 It took the youth of the world who don’t need to imagine peace, but simply live it.
 This generation (and mostly her son, band mate, and biggest fan and supporter Sean Lennon) have turned the world on to the glory of Yoko.